Business College of Business

 • If more than 21 hours of coursework for the major are taken at the 300/400 level, and of those hours, coursework is not being double counted toward the NBR and major, then the additional 300/400-level hours may be used to fulfill the 300/400-level requirement.
 Consult the Degree Audit to determine how the requirements are applied.

-• Business administration majors and business and law majors will complete a 24-hour major and only need to complete 9 upper-level hours.
+• Accounting majors, business administration majors and business and law majors will complete a 24-hour major and only need to complete 9 upper-level hours.

 • Finance majors will take between 24 and 27 hours for the major; consult the major section in this document or the Degree Audit to determine how many hours will double count for this requirement.
 This will depend on which option is selected for the major.